exokernel/raft-deep-dive/src/log-replication.md

     }
 ```

 Now the log is appended.
 A final check the follower does when responding to each `AppendEntries` is to move the commit index forward to match the leaders commit index.
+After updating its term to match the leader's term, the follower can reply success.

 ```go
 	if len(args.Entries) > 0 {